The Bankrate promise

 A dealership is certainly a convenient place to get an auto loan.
 You won’t have to fill out separate applications, and you can take care of it after you have found the perfect ride.
-But it frequently doesn’t make the most financial sense, especially if you have good credit and an established bank or credit union.
+But it frequently doesn’t make the most financial sense, especially if you have good credit and an established relationship with a bank or credit union.

 What dealer financing is

 Both independent and franchise dealerships — dealers that work directly with a manufacturer — offer in-house financing.
 This may be through a finance company owned by the manufacturer, the dealership or a third party.

 When you buy a car, you can apply for an auto loan at the dealership.
 If approved, you can use this loan to finance your car.

 Dealer financing is typically considered a last resort by most experts.
 Dealers make money off in-house financing because they mark up your offered rate.
 For example, if you could qualify for a loan at 7 percent through a bank, you may receive an offer of 9 percent through dealership financing.

 How to get the best deal on dealer financing